 The First World War marked a general turning point in the College’s fortunes, the human cost recognised in the hall of honour (1928), erected in Front Square.
 The Easter Rising of 1916 had engulfed the College environs, and Trinity was lucky to escape serious physical damage.
 However wartime inflation and the drastic erosion of its assets threatened the College’s peacetime future.
 In the new Free State that emerged after the War of Independence in 1922, Trinity lacked the benign support of government that it had always enjoyed, and the new national administration, financially weak and recovering from civil war, had more pressing priorities.
 Therefore, at a time when the newer universities in Britain were growing in strength and prestige, TCD found itself without the revenues required to advance research and scholarship in what was an increasingly science-centred world.

 Student numbers however held up well in the inter-war period, but with very limited philanthropic support and none from the state, TCD’s capacity to develop was severely constrained.
 Some new disciplines were introduced at little cost, notably degree courses in commerce, economics and politics, and the first night-school diplomas, ranging from art history to public administration, were very successful.
 But it was only after the end of the Second World War that the university once again sought financial support from government; it was promptly given.
 That modest agreement in 1947 marks the beginnings of TCD’s transition towards becoming a large state-funded university, although this was not apparent until the 1970s.
-In the meantime, cramped by continuing church restrictions on Catholic attendance, the College increased its enrollment of students from Britain and the United States at a time when overall numbers were falling below pre-war levels.
+In the meantime, cramped by continuing church restrictions on Catholic attendance, the College increased its enrolment of students from Britain and the United States at a time when overall numbers were falling below pre-war levels.
 In some years around 1960, nearly half the student body was coming from outside Ireland (north and south).